 Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
 The countries in which the Group operates support the exploitation of unconventional oil and gas.
 The countries in which the Group operates may change their regulatory environment which might adversely impact the exploitation of unconventional oil and gas resources.
 7 Beetaloo basin, Northern Territory, Australia - overview - Discoveries and prospectivity "The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential."
 The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and BCGA potential.
 As the Beetaloo Basin is relatively under-explored it may not have shale oil, shale gas and BCGA potential.
 8 Beetaloo basin, Northern Territory, Australia - overview - current activity - Transformational Farm out of Beetaloo unconventional acreage This section in the document contains forward-looking statements pertaining to the intended work programme and bringing the project toward commerciality.
-In the MD&A for the three months ended 31 March 2014, it was referenced re the Origin/ Sasol Farm out that "Drilling to commence as soon as possible following completion of the Agreements - targeting 2014 subject to the normal regulatory requirements and rig availability."
-It has been confirmed that drilling will commence in 2015.
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
-10 Karoo basin, South Africa - overview "The Board expects that the exploration right over the acreage will be awarded in 2014."
-The awarding of the exploration right over the acreage will occur in 2014.
+10 Karoo basin, South Africa - overview.
+"The South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament expected to issue companies with licences to explore for shale gas.
+The DMR further commented that it is anticipated that technical regulations pertaining to hydraulic fracturing, would be gazetted by Government at the end of January 2015, after a final round of public consultation."
+The DMR will issue licences and the technical regulations will be gazetted.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-11 Makó Trough, Hungary - The Algyő Play "whereby NIS made a cash payment of \$1.5 million to Falcon in February 2013, and agreed to drill three wells by July 2014.
-This deadline has been extended to 31 December 2014."
-The Group assumed that the Group's partner will fulfill its obligations in the 3 well drilling programme.
-NIS (as defined on page 11) may not be in a position to fulfill its commitment to Falcon within the agreed timeframe.
-11 Makó Trough, Hungary - The Deep Makó Trough "The Company intends to re-enter the untested Makó-7 and Makó-4 wells and will seek a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough."
-The Group has assumed that it will secure a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough.
+10 Karoo basin, South Africa - overview "The Board now expects that the exploration right over the acreage will be awarded in 2015."
+In the MD&A for the six months ended 30 June 2014, it was referenced re the exploration rights that "the board expects that the exploration right over the acreage will be awarded in 2014".
+This expectation is now that the right will be awarded in 2015.
+The awarding of the exploration right over the acreage will occur in 2015.
+The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
+12 Makó Trough, Hungary - The Deep Makó Trough "The Company intends to re-enter the untested wells and will seek a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough."
+The Group assumes that it will secure a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough.
 The Group may not be able to secure a technically and financially capable partner.